mun-tonsi/debian-vagrant-osticket/README.md

 Review this file prior to use, and use `./vagrant_osticket_modify_source.sh` to run it.

-It is very likely whis script will become out of date quickly so please use with care and check the PRs on the osTicket github site.
+It is very likely this script will become out of date quickly so please use with care and check the PRs on the osTicket github site.

 ## Todo

 A process to disable all email checking or implement something like Mailhog for email testing.

-A script to take an sql dump from the existing running instance and save as database_to_import.sql
+A script to take an sql dump from the existing running instance and save as database_to_import.sql .

 Might look at these also:

 * [Mailhog](https://github.com/geerlingguy/ansible-role-mailhog) if needing to test emails being sent.
-* [XDebug] (https://github.com/geerlingguy/ansible-role-php-xdebug) if needing a full debugger.
+* [XDebug](https://github.com/geerlingguy/ansible-role-php-xdebug) if needing a full debugger.